 We all know that videos play a key role in the field of e-learning.
 These enable learners to reduce the training time as well as enhance their understanding level.
-Refer to this link for more advantages of using videos in e-learning.

 In this blog, I am going to share one of the requirements of our clients regarding videos.